Oil near one-month highs as demand outlook improves

-LONDON (Reuters) - Oil prices eased on Thursday but remained close to a one-month high that was driven by more positive demand forecasts from the International Energy Agency (IEA) and OPEC as economies recover from the COVID-19 pandemic.
+LONDON (Reuters) -Oil prices eased on Thursday but remained close to a one-month high that was driven by more positive demand forecasts from the International Energy Agency (IEA) and OPEC as economies start to recover from the COVID-19 pandemic.

 Both contracts rose by about 5% on Wednesday.